Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 Proper Alignment and Torque

-While assembling the torch, seat the nozzle fully and square it before applying torque.
-Use manufacturer torque specifications to prevent overtightening and thread damage; don’t “snug by feel.”
+When assembling the torch, seat the nozzle fully and square it before applying torque.
+Use manufacturer torque specifications to prevent overtightening and thread damage.
+Don’t just “snug by feel.”

 Apply torque with a calibrated wrench, holding the body to avoid side load.
-Verify o-ring condition and replace worn seals to maintain gas integrity before tightening.
+Check o-ring condition and replace worn seals to maintain gas integrity before tightening.

-Use consistent alignment techniques: sight the torch from the front and side to keep it perpendicular to the workpiece, minimizing bevel and distortion.
+Use consistent alignment techniques: sight the torch from the front and side to keep it perpendicular to the workpiece.
+This minimizes bevel and distortion.

-Recheck alignment after tightening, then perform a brief test cut to confirm cut quality.
+Recheck alignment after tightening, then run a brief test cut to confirm cut quality.

 Replacement Guidelines and Best Practices